 Child Safety: Starting with Good Habits

-3. Safe places to practice : parks or bike paths are perfect for learning without cars around.
+3. Safe places to practiceParks or bike lanes are perfect for learning without cars around.

-4. Always accompany them : never let them go alone on the road until they are older and have experience.
+4. Always accompany them: Never let them go alone on the road until they are older and have experience.

-5. Explain the basic rules : teach them to look before crossing, to stop when necessary, and to use hand signals.
+5. Explain the basic rules: Teach them to look before crossing, to stop when necessary, and to use hand signals.

-Electric bikes: new rules of the game
+Electric bicycles: new rules of the game

-• Frequent servicing : Electric bikes need more regular maintenance for their motor and battery.
+• Frequent reviewElectric bikes require more regular maintenance for their motor and battery.
 Don't neglect it.

 Tips for urban cyclists